-Aventurine is a variety of chalcedony quartz characterized by its translucency and sparkly metallic inclusions.
-Glittery inclusions are typically composed of Muscovite mica, which usually result in medium to dark green Aventurine stones with a silvery green or blue sheen.
-The metallic inclusions give Aventurine Quartz a unique sparkling iridescent effect, known as Aventurescence.
-In addition to Muscovite mica, Hematite or goethite may also be included which also yields iridescent properties.
+Aventurine is a gemstone variety of quartz characterized by its translucency and sparkly metallic inclusions.
+Glittery inclusions are typically composed of muscovite mica, which usually results in medium to dark green aventurine stones with a silvery green or blue sheen.
+The metallic inclusions give aventurine quartz a unique sparkling iridescent effect, known as 'aventurescence'.
+The remarkable optical effect is owed to traces of muscovite mica, and often hematite or goethite.

-Aventurine typically ranges from light to dark green color.
-Aventurine's color is caused by trace elements of fuschite in otherwise colorless quartz.
-Fuschite is a chromium-rich variety of muscovite.
-Aventurine is often so heavily included with fuschite, that it is technically defined as a rock and not a mineral.
-Despite this technicality, Aventurine is still classified as quartz by most, considering fuschite only as an inclusion within quartz.
+Aventurine typically ranges from light- to dark-green in color.
+Aventurine's color is caused by trace elements of fuchsite in otherwise colorless quartz.
+Fuchsite is a chromium-rich variety of muscovite.
+Aventurine is often so heavily included with fuchsite, that it is technically defined as a rock and not a mineral.
+Despite this technicality, aventurine is still classified as quartz by most, who consider fuchsite to be only an inclusion within the quartz.